JAN Webcast Training Schedule (2016/2017)

 JAN Webcasts are available at no cost.
 Gather your employees together in a room for live, in-service training.
 Educate yourself, management, and other employees on disability etiquette, assistive technologies, management techniques, and the latest on accommodations and the employment provisions of the Americans with Disabilities Act (ADA).
 All Webcasts begin at 2 pm eastern and are 1 hour.
 You must register to attend.
 One registration is equivalent to one login.

-- JAN's Federal Contractor Winter Webcast Series 2014.
-Archive here.
+- JAN's Federal Employer Winter Webcast Series 2016 archive here.

-- JAN's Federal Employer Winter Webcast Series 2013 archive here.
-Series will return in 2015.
+- JAN's Federal Employer Winter Webcast Series 2017 archive here.

 Housekeeping: How JAN Webcasts Work

 Registrations are for a single computer, not a person.
 Any number of people may participate at that computer through the single Web link provided by the registration.
 However, one registration allows you one login, which includes the e-mail with which you register and a password given three to five business days prior to the scheduled event.

 - Description: No employer looks forward to telling an employee that he has body odor or that his appearance is unacceptable, but the alternative is disrupting the work flow when coworkers cannot work with the bad odor or customers opting not to do business with you because your employee is not presentable.
 This training will provide participants with the tools needed to have productive conversations with employees with hygiene issues and to explore reasonable accommodations when the employees in question have disabilities.
 Join experienced consultants from the Job Accommodation Network (JAN) who will share their experience helping employers deal with sensitive, often disability-related, workplace issues.

 - Speakers: Linda Carter Batiste, J.D., and Beth Loy, Ph.D., JAN Principal Consultants.